 Thirty years after the onset of AIDS, there is no significant New York City AIDS Memorial.
 Inspired by two young men who had never known a world without AIDS, a coalition of artists, health care providers, historians, family, friends and neighbors have come together to create a permanent memorial to remember the history of the crisis.
 The new memorial will honor the more than 100,000 New York City men, women and children who have died from AIDS, and commemorate and celebrate the efforts of the caregivers and activists who responded heroically to the crisis.
 In addition to serving as a place to remember and reflect, the memorial will also renew awareness and inspire action by current and future generations through educational programming.

 The park will feature an 18-foot-high canopy structure comprised of three intricate triangles that create a strong gateway to the park and a sheltered venue for people to gather.
-The Memorial’s surface design incorporates an inspiring narrative element, represented in a granite paving pattern of concentric rings, inscribed with a patchwork of facts, quotations and poetry reflective of the community’s response to the AIDS epidemic.
-A beautiful granite water feature, glazed with a thin surface of running water, will serve as a focal point for reflection and meditation.
+The Memorial’s surface design will incorporate an inspiring text element, engraved in granite.
+A beautiful water feature, glazed with a thin surface of running water, will serve as a focal point for reflection and meditation.
 The AIDS Memorial design has garnered feature articles in Architectural Record, New York Magazine and The New York Times, which tout the simplicity and elegance of the design and the significance of the Memorial.

 After successful community advocacy, in March 2012, the NYC Council designated the entrance of the new public park to house the NYC AIDS Memorial.
 The park is planned as part of the redevelopment of the former St. Vincent’s Hospital campus, which housed the City’s first and largest AIDS ward.
 The memorial will be located at the intersection of West 12th Street and Greenwich Avenue, a block from the LGBT Community Center.
 The park and Memorial will create a new, significant green space and amenity in the historic West Village.